ivarref/clj-paginate/README.md

 well be much worse, `O(n)`.
 Use `:filter` at your own risk!

-Using `:first 1000` and 10 million dummy entries, the average overhead was about 10 ms per iteration on my machine.
-That is about 10 microseconds per returned node.
+Using `:first 1000` and 10 million dummy entries, the average overhead was about 1 ms per iteration on my machine.
+That is about 1 microseconds per returned node.
-While that is not great, it is not terrible either.
-About 80% of the time is spent inside `pr-str` printing the cursor.

 ## License